remarkablemark/react-typescript-mui-rtk-query-parcel-template/README.md

 The build is minified and the filenames include the hashes.

-Your game is ready to be deployed!
+Your app is ready to be deployed!

 ## License